MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/10-program-with-tsql.md

 ### Challenge 1: Assignment of values to variables

-You are developing a new T-SQL application that needs to temporarily store values drawn from the database, and depending on their values, display the outcome to the user.
+You are developing a new Transact-SQL application that needs to temporarily store values drawn from the database, and depending on their values, display the outcome to the user.

 1. Create your variables.
-    - Write a T-SQL statement to declare two variables.
+    - Write a Transact-SQL statement to declare two variables.
 The first is an nvarchar with length 30 called salesOrderNumber, and the other is an integer called customerID.
 1. Assign a value to the integer variable.
-    - Extend your TSQL code to assign the value 29847 to the customerID.
+    - Extend your Transact-SQL code to assign the value 29847 to the customerID.
 1. Assign a value from the database and display the result.
-    - Extend your TSQL to set the value of the variable salesOrderNumber using the column **salesOrderNUmber** from the SalesOrderHeader table, filter using the **customerID** column and the customerID variable.
+    - Extend your Transact-SQL to set the value of the variable salesOrderNumber using the column **salesOrderNumber** from the SalesOrderHeader table, filter using the **customerID** column and the customerID variable.
 Display the result to the user as OrderNumber.

 ### Challenge 2: Aggregate product sales

 The sales manager would like a list of the first 10 customers that registered and made purchases online as part of a promotion.
 You've been asked to build the list.

 1. Declare the variables:
-   - Write a T-SQL statement to declare three variables.
+   - Write a Transact-SQL statement to declare three variables.
 The first is called **customerID** and will be an Integer with an initial value of 1.
 The next two variables will be called **fname** and **lname**.
 Both will be NVARCHAR, give fname a length 20 and lname a length 30.
 1. Construct a terminating loop:
-   - Extend your T-SQL code and create a WHILE loop that will stop when the customerID variable reaches 10.
+   - Extend your Transact-SQL code and create a WHILE loop that will stop when the customerID variable reaches 10.
 1. Select the customer first name and last name and display:
-   - Extend the T-SQL code, adding a SELECT statement to retrieve the **FirstName** and **LastName** columns and assign them respectively to fname and lname.
+   - Extend the Transact-SQL code, adding a SELECT statement to retrieve the **FirstName** and **LastName** columns and assign them respectively to fname and lname.
 Combine and PRINT the fname and lname.
 Filter using the **customerID** column and the customerID variable.

 ## Challenge Solutions